nikita0527/techfolios.github.io/events/workshops-2016.md

 *Wednesday, November 2, 2016.
 4:30-5:30pm, POST 318B (ICSpace).*

 During the first workshop, we will very quickly overview the elements of a high quality professional portfolio, and then guide you through the [Quick Start Tutorial](../quickstart.html) to implement your professional portfolio using TechFolios.

+Be sure to bring your laptop to this session!
+This workshop is not a "lecture": you will spend the hour actually building your portfolio using your laptop under our supervision.

 In addition, a professional photographer has agreed to attend and take headshots free of charge.